 - You don’t want to maintain or service your shock as much.

-- You like to experiment and tinker and/or you think coil shocks look cool.
+- You think coil shocks look cool.

 Choose an air shock if:

 - You do more riding that includes plenty of uphills and flatter terrain.

 - You want to keep your bike light.

 - You prefer a rear end that feels more playful and poppy.